 Fasting your fish for a day is not a cruel tactic.
 It's very difficult to starve a fish, and there is much greater risks of disease associated with overfeeding than there is with fasting.
 Kind of like with people!

 - Basic Betta pellets or fish flakes

 Here are few other things to add to your Betta fish supplies list that will make your Betta care experience easier and more enjoyable, for you and your fish:

 - Digital Thermometer:You need to monitor the temperature in your Betta's tank to make sure it stays between 75 and 80 degrees.
 A digital thermometer takes up little tank space and is very easy to read.

 - Magnetic Algae Scrubber: A magnetic algae scrubber lets you clean the algae from the sides of your Betta's tank without getting your hands wet.
-A while back I discovered the , and I've become a big fan of the .
+A while back I discovered the , and I've become a big fan.
 If you drop it while cleaning the aquarium glass (which I do), it floats!
 I've used them on big tanks and small.
 They work well, and they're not too pricey.
 For more info on how to keep your tank algae-free check out Mag-floatthis article.

 - Water Conditioner: Depending on your water source, you may or may not need to add water conditioner to your Betta's tank.
 I suggest adding as few chemicals as possible, but sometimes it is necessary to use water conditioner to remove elements that may be harmful for your fish.

 - Safe Container: Ideally, you never want to net your Betta.
 In fact, ideally you should never remove him from his tank.
 But in cases where you must it is best to scoop him out in a large cup where he will be safe until he can return.
 Choose a cup that will only be used for Betta, and don't forget to cover it.